EtaoinWu/SuperliminalASL/README.md

-# Superliminal Checkpoint Auto-splitter and Subsplits File
+# Superliminal Checkpoint Auto-splitter and Splits File

 Still in development.
 Use at your own risk.
 Read this file carefully before using.

+This repo also contains resources for [All Achievement](AllAchievements) and [Challenge Mode](ChallengeMode) resources.

 ## Usage